-The whole "brain disease" model of addiction invites many ruminations-critical thinking we hope that you will learn to do on your own.
-Do all drugs operate through the same dopamine centers in the brain-narcotics as well as stimulants, marijuana as well as cocaine, alcohol as well as drugs, and so on?
-Do other activities stimulate dopamine production in the brain?
+Along with AA and the 12 steps, the whole "brain disease" model of addiction invites many ruminations - critical thinking - which we will support you in doing on your own.

+- Do all drugs operate through the same dopamine centers in the brain (narcotics as well as stimulants, marijuana as well as cocaine, alcohol as well as drugs, and so on)? - Do other activities stimulate dopamine production in the brain?
 Does gambling (which American psychiatry has now declared to be addictive)?
 Does eating?
 Does sex?
-Does shopping?
-Can you simply replace the dopamine created by taking cocaine by shopping?
+Does shopping? - Can you simply replace the dopamine created by taking cocaine by shopping?
 I don't think so!

-In any case, what is most important to you and to us is how-and how often-people get better.
-Numerous cases we all know about, and in our own lives, show that people do get better on their own-or with relatively minimal assistance.
+You've probably already intuited that the answers to these questions are incompatible with the idea that addiction is best explained biomedically, or that it's lifelong.
+Indeed, numerous cases we all know about - often cases from our own lives - show that people do overcome addiction on their own or with relatively minimal assistance.
 But industry, government, and faith-based organizations unite on the point that people cannot quit addictions independently.
-In fact, this is one of the few areas of unanimity among them.
-It is strange that all sectors of American society concerned with addiction should be united on this point-especially since it is wrong!
+In fact, this is one of the few areas of unanimity among them!

 The idea of addiction as inevitably a lifetime burden is a myth.
 How do we know?
 Because the American government tells us so.
-In a massive study carried out by the government's National Institute on Alcohol Abuse and Alcoholism (NIAAA) in which 43,000 Americans were interviewed, only one in ten alcoholics entered AA or rehab.1 Yet three-quarters of people who were ever alcoholic had achieved stable recovery.
-The bottom line: three-quarters of those in recovery achieved this state on their own, or at least without some official recovery agency carrying them over the finish line.
+In a massive study carried out by the government's National Institute on Alcohol Abuse and Alcoholism (NIAAA) in which 43,000 Americans were interviewed.

+Only about a quarter received any form of treatment - including AA or rehab.
+Yet three-quarters of people who were ever alcoholic had achieved stable recovery.
+The bottom line: a solid majority of people achieve recovery on their own, or at least without some official recovery agency carrying them over the finish line.